lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 **Figure 16.** Adding or Creating Entities in Annotation Mode

 3. If you have not yet defined a data model or if you would like to add a new parent or child entity class to annotate the image selection, click **Create New Entity Class** and name the entity class (e.g. "gate_tower”).
 You can select the color of each entity on the right panel.
 Follow the steps below to complete the creation of a new entity class.
 This new class will be automatically added to the Data Model view.

+* The workflow for creating entitities and properties is identical to the one in [Data Model Mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).

 4. You can define a different **Display Name**. (e.g. "gate tower").
 5. You can choose to add your new entity class as a child class of one of your existing entities.
 In the **Parent Class** field, type the name of the entity class that you want to make the parent of your new entity class (e.g. "obj_part").